Table of Contents

 Of course, you’ll need a file to work with.
 You can either record your audio through Audacity or import a file.

-Remember — you’ll want to start with a track that is of the best quality possible.
+Remember—you’ll want to start with a track of the best quality possible.
 Do your best to eliminate instances of background noise before you get to the editing stage.
 Being proactive will put a lot less pressure on the effect to work miracles.

 2. Select a Sample

-Once your track is in the program, you will need to select a sample that is representative of the background noise you want to remove.
-To select a sample, all you have to do is left-click your mouse and drag the cursor over the desired portion.
+Once your track is in the program, you will need to select a sample representative of the background noise you want to remove.
+To select a sample, you just have to left-click your mouse and drag the cursor over the desired portion.

-The sample you select only needs to be a couple of seconds long, but it must only consist of the room’s white noise.
+The sample you select should be only a couple of seconds long and consist of the room’s white noise.
 When you play back your selection, you should not hear anyone talking or even other sounds such as clacking keys.

 If you fail to do this simple step, it might make the editing process more difficult.
 You’ll have to search your recording for a sample that perfectly captures the buzzing or humming you’re trying to eliminate.